stella-vujic/ca2dataScripts_stella/README.md

 conda deactivate
 ```

-### BIS integrated preprocessing pipeline
+### BIS integration with a Singularity container
 Currently, the most convenient way to uses the pipeline entails the use of a Singularity container.
 Singularity essentially allows for the creation of a portable stack (called a "container") that contains all of the dependencies you need to run a particular piece of software.
-You can read more on them on this page from [Yale's Center for Research Computing](https://docs.ycrc.yale.edu/clusters-at-yale/guides/singularity/).
+You can read more about them on this page from [Yale's Center for Research Computing](https://docs.ycrc.yale.edu/clusters-at-yale/guides/singularity/).

 If you're not running the pipeline on a cluster that already has Singularity installed, you can install it [here](https://singularity.hpcng.org/user-docs/master/quick_start.html).